fellz/bookshelf-pusher/README.md

 lein run dev
 ```
 Edit your mongo uri to make app work.
-Also edit your S3 Amazon and filepicker credentials.
+Also edit your Pusher credentials.

 ## License